praesongprasit/EventSiteTest/src/speakers/adam-howard.md

 So the next step was to streamline it or scale it for more teams.
-So we didn't want each and every team in the organization to need to stand up and host their own pact broker, so we license the Pactflow, as software-as-a-service offering that took the cognitive load of doing that off of their plates, of each individual team.
+So we didn't want each and every team in the organization to need to stand up and host their own pact broker, so we license the <a rel="external" href="https://pactflow.io/">Pactflow</a>, as software-as-a-service offering that took the cognitive load of doing that off of their plates, of each individual team.